Orthogonal Mode Decomposition for Finite Discrete Signals

-In Example 10, $\Psi_{u}(t)$ contains the sawtooth wave $f_{saw}(t)$ and the single frequency component $0.3sin(72\pi t)$. $\Psi_{u}(t)$ and its all components are odd functions.
-The similar examples are provided in Reference \cite{dragomiretskiy2013variational}, which shows the waveforms of the modes obtained through EMD and VMD, respectively.
-This article uses the orthogonal mode decomposition algorithm to perform the mode decomposition of $\Psi_{u}(t)$ in example 10.
+In Example10, $\Psi_{u}(t)$ contains the sawtooth wave $f_{saw}(t)$ and the single-frequency component $0.3sin(72\pi t)$. $\Psi_{u}(t)$ and its all components are odd functions.
+A similar example is provided in reference \cite{dragomiretskiy2013variational}, which shows the waveforms of the modes obtained through EMD and VMD, respectively.
+This article uses the orthogonal mode decomposition algorithm to perform the mode decomposition of $\Psi_{u}(t)$ in Example10.

-Figure\ref{fig:fig_12}(a) shows the intrinsic phase and intrinsic instantaneous frequency of $\Psi_{u}(t)$ in example 10.
-Since $\Psi_{u}(t)$ contains the sawtooth wave component $f_{saw}(t)$ and the single-frequency component $0.3sin(72\pi t)$, its intrinsic phase has not monotonicity and its intrinsic instantaneous frequency cannot remain positive throughout the time period.
-Figure \ref{fig:fig_12}(b) is the intrinsic phase function and intrinsic instantaneous frequency of the sawtooth component $f_{saw}(t)$.The intrinsic phase function of $f_{saw}(t)$ has monotonicity, and the intrinsic instantaneous frequency remain positive throughout the time period.
-The sawtooth $f_{saw}(t)$ is one mode, and the single-frequency component $0.3sin(72\pi t)$is another mode. $\Psi_{u}(t)$ in example 10 contains the two modes.
+Figure\ref{fig:fig_12}(a) shows the intrinsic phase and the instantaneous frequency of $\Psi_{u}(t)$ in Example 10.
+Since $\Psi_{u}(t)$ contains a sawtooth wave component $f_{saw}(t)$ and a single-frequency component $0.3sin(72\pi t)$, its intrinsic phase is not monotonic and its instantaneous frequency cannot remain positive throughout the time segment.
+Figure \ref{fig:fig_12}(b) is the intrinsic phase function and the instantaneous frequency of the sawtooth component $f_{saw}(t)$.
+The intrinsic phase function of $f_{saw}(t)$ has monotonicity, and the instantaneous frequency of $f_{saw}(t)$ remains positive throughout the time segment.
+The sawtooth $f_{saw}(t)$ is one mode, and the single-frequency component $0.3sin(72\pi t)$ is another mode. $\Psi_{u}(t)$ in example 10 contains the two modes.

-Figure \ref{fig:fig_13}(a) is the spectrum of $\Psi_{u}(t)$, which shows the principal lobe of single frequency mode $0.3sin(72\pi t)$ embedded in the spectrum of $f_{saw}(t)$.
-The single frequency mode $0.3sin(72\pi t)$ is extracted by orthogonal mode decomposition algorithm, so that the sawtooth wave $f_{saw}(t)$ can be accurately restored.
+Figure \ref{fig:fig_13}(a) is the spectrum of $\Psi_{u}(t)$, which shows the principal lobe of the single-frequency mode $0.3sin(72\pi t)$ embedded in the spectrum of the sawtooth wave$f_{saw}(t)$.
+The single-frequency mode $0.3sin(72\pi t)$ is extracted by the orthogonal mode decomposition algorithm so that the sawtooth wave $f_{saw}(t)$ can be accurately restored.
 Figure \ref{fig:fig_13}(b) shows the result of the mode decomposition for $\Psi_{u}(t)$.